MDAnalysis/MDAnalysis.github.io/_posts/2018-08-30-on-the-fly-transformations.md

 Now it's time to learn how to use the trajectory transformations in MDAnalysis.
 During the following steps, we will apply some transformations on a 1 ns trajectory of a simple 19-residue peptide embeded in a 128-DMPC membrane, showing the GROMACS `trjconv` command and the equivalent MDAnalysis code and output.
-To keep thinks lightweight, frames are were taken every 100 ps, and water molecules were removed.
+To keep things lightweight, frames are were taken every 100 ps, and water molecules were removed.
 This can be easily done with MDAnalysis.